 Getting started with any program that can be compared to Photoshop is potentially daunting, and GIMP has a slightly unusual interface, but once you're familiar with its most powerful tools you'll have no trouble making your photos look amazing.

-First, download GIMP – the Windows version is available from us here at TechRadar, and versions for Mac and Linux can be found on the developer's site.
-GIMP is a large program, so be prepared for the download to take some time, particularly if your internet connection is a bit sluggish.
+First, download and install GIMP.
+It's a large program, so be prepared for the download to take some time, particularly if your internet connection is a bit sluggish.

 2. Adjust the layout